nl919/elec40004-2019-exam-nl919/readme.md

 the exam period.

 The 8 hour time budget will not be enforced, and is merely a strong suggestion.
-During the period you are working on it you should continue to push at regular intervals.
+During the period you are actively working on it you should continue to push at regular intervals.

 Given the long time period during which the work can be started